 In the age of the smartphone, where an endless stream of distraction awaits us menacingly in our pockets, managing our time is increasingly becoming more challenging.
-And there are a whole lot of time management techniques out there to make us more productive, but one stands out: The Covey Time Management Matrix.
+And there are a whole lot of time management techniques out there to make us more productive, but one stands out: The Covey Time Management Matrix by Stephen Covey.

 This tool is particularly useful for better focusing our attention on the to-do list items that matter and ultimately increasing the long-term success of our businesses.
+Think prioritized list making, personal productivity, the seven habits of highly effective people, and managing all the most urgent things in our lives.
 Let’s dive in.

 What is the Matrix?

-The best way to familiarize yourself with the Covey Matrix is to take a look.
-Here’s what the four quadrants look like, built across two axes:
+The best way to familiarize yourself with Covey's Time Management Matrix is to take a look.
+Here’s what the four quadrants of time management look like, built across two axes:

 Quadrant 1: Important and Urgent

 These are the items that are likely causing you the most stress, and those that should be prioritized above all else.
 These are critical to achieving your goals (and your clients’ goals!) and should be handled quickly and efficiently.
+Poor planning is not possible here, but instead, efficient time management is extremely important.
 Tasks that fall into Q1 share these qualities:

 - Quickly approaching deadlines